apache/pulsar/faq.md

 You can configure all the thresholds for auto-splitting in the `broker.conf` file.
 For example, you can configure the number of topics and partitions, messages in/out, bytes in/out, and so on.

 ### How does the design deal with isolation between tenants?
-Which concepts enable that and up to what extent?
-How huge differences can exist between tenants so that impact on each other is noticeable via degraded latency?
+Which concepts enable that and to what extent?
 The isolation between tenants (and topics of the same tenant) happens at many different points.
 I'll start from the bottom up.

 #### Storage